 \section{Introduction}

 Sequential games refer to decision making environments where decision makers choose actions alternately over time.
 In articular, we shall emphasise non-cooperative sequential games, covering conflict situations in which two or more agents make decisions whose payoffs depend on the actions implemented by all of them and, possibly, on some random outcomes.
-Under complete information about the agents' preferences and beliefs, the analysis is usually done through Nash equilibria and related methods, which provide a prediction of the agents' decisions.
-On the other hand, games with incomplete information correspond to cases where the agents do not possess full information about their opponents and are traditionally dealt with Bayes Nash equilibria (BNE) concepts \citep{harsanyi}. \cite{Hargreaves:2004} provide an in-depth critical assessment.
-The standard common prior hypothesis underlying BNE \citep{Antos} is relaxed with the adversarial risk analysis (ARA) is an alternative decision analytic approach \citep{Banks:2015} relaxing the standard common prior hypothesis in BNE \citep{Antos}.
-It provides prescriptive support to one of the agents based on a subjective expected utility model treating the adversaries' decisions. \cite{Banks2020} show that the ARA solution algorithmically coincides with the BNE for two-stage sequential games.
+Under complete information about the agents' preferences and beliefs, the analysis is usually done through Nash equilibria (NE) and related refinements which provide a prediction of the agents' decisions.
+On the other hand, games with incomplete information correspond to cases where the agents do not possess full information about their opponents, and are traditionally \textcolor{black}{solved with} Bayes Nash equilibrium (BNE) concepts \citep{harsanyi}. \cite{Hargreaves:2004} provide an in-depth critical assessment.
+The standard common prior hypothesis underlying BNE \citep{Antos} is relaxed with the adversarial risk analysis (ARA) \citep{Banks:2015} methodology which assesses the prior over agents' types using decision analytic arguments.
+In addition, ARA provides prescriptive support to one of the decision makers based on a subjective expected utility model encompassing a forecast of the adversaries' decisions. \cite{Banks2020} show that the ARA solution algorithmically coincides with the BNE for two-stage sequential games.
 Further comparisons and discussions of relationships between ARA and traditional game-theoretic concepts can be found in \cite{Banks:2015,Banks2020}.

-In this paper, our realm will be within algorithmic decision \citep{rossi2009algorithmic} and game \citep{Nisan:2007} theories, proposing methods to approximate solutions for sequential games with large (even continuous) decision sets and uncertain outcomes.
+Our realm in this paper will be within algorithmic decision \citep{rossi2009algorithmic} and game \citep{Nisan:2007} theories, proposing scalable methods to approximate solutions for sequential games with large (even continuous) decision sets and uncertain outcomes.
 Discussions concerning the complexity of computing game-theoretic solutions in security games may be seen in \cite{korzhyk} and references therein.
-A variety of simulation based approaches could be utilized for cases where analytical solutions are not available or are computationally expensive.
+A variety of simulation based approaches could be utilized for cases where analytical solutions are not available \citep{amaran2016simulation}.